Discover Your True

 Part 1: What is really a health threat?

 While Béchamp’s theory was largely rejected at the time in favor of Luis Pasteur’s germ theory, today’s medical practitioners and scientists understand more about the importance of our “terrain.”
 We recognize the affect on health of external terrain factors like pollution and environmental hazards as well as internal terrain factors like our gut bacteria and emotional stress.
-And we understand that many diseases are preventable with access to clean water, better food and lifestyle choices, etc.
+And we understand that many diseases are preventable with access to clean water, better food and lifestyle choices, etc. We can make our terrain either a friendly home or hostile home for germs.

 With respect to the COVID-19 virus, those experiencing the most severe symptoms and death seem to be those with lowered “host” health – those who are immune and otherwise physiologically compromised.
 Those with greater “host” health status, such as the young and those without chronic health conditions, are less susceptible to disease and relatively asymptomatic even when exposed to this and other viruses.
 Therefore, the terrain is a more powerful factor than exposure to the germ.